 "Shall I tell you about the latest literature of your kind that I have read?" he asked.

 "Go for it."
 Will said unloading the DMR and cleaning up the brass he had thrown on the floor.

 Will privately wondered whether this was the best place to be reading literature but dropped the thought.
 Ripa looked up and watched as William strode over to him.

-"I recently finished 'Huckleberry Finn' by your Mark Twain.
+"I recently finished 'Huckleberry Finn' by your author, Mark Twain.

 "I thought you were reading Sun Tzu."

 "I devote other time to studying military tactics.
 He has honorable ideas but some ideas I think are slightly beyond reason."

 "Such as?"
 Will raised an eyebrow.

 Ripa waved it away.
 "Another time.
 Now's not the moment to be debating the merits of Sun Tzu."